edelstone/material-palette-generator/README.md

 ## Feedback and contributing
 If you notice a problem or want a feature added please [file an issue on GitHub](https://github.com/edelstone/material-palette-generator/issues/new).
 You can also just [email me](mailto:contact@materialpalettes.com) the details.

 If you're a developer and want to help with the project, please comment on [open issues](https://github.com/edelstone/material-palette-generator/issues) or create a new one.
 Once we agree on a path forward you can just make a pull request and take it to the finish line.
-No big whoop.

 ## Credits